-How to judge offers and opportunities as legit or scams?
+How do we judge offers and opportunities as legit or scams?
 What can we do to never get scammed again?

 I’m Jerry Banfield and based on my experience as an entrepreneur online for 8 years making millions of dollars working with hundreds of companies and hundreds of people.
 I’ll give you my tips and experience today that will show you how to never get scammed again.
-How to always verify anyone or any website you’re working with is legit?
+How do you always verify if anyone or any website you’re working with is legit?

 I’ll give you 10 different tips to do this today.

-From my experience out of all the companies and people I’ve worked with, I seldom get scammed.
-The times I was most likely to get into scam situations where when I first started my business.
-The 10 ways I’m going to show you works so well for me that I easily and effortlessly not only avoid scams for myself, I spot them easily for my friends and family too.
+From my experience outside of all the companies and people I’ve worked with, I seldom get scammed.
+The times I was most likely to get into scam situations were when I first started my business.
+The 10 ways I’m going to show you work so well for me that I easily and effortlessly not only avoid scams for myself, I spot them easily for my friends and family too.

 For example, a recent family member was considering buying a business.
 They gave me the price and a quick description of the business.
 I said nope.
 No way.
 I wouldn’t pay 10% of that asking price for it.